 Here are seven tips for managing and coping with chronic pain.

 Over the Counter Drugs

-Another holistic alternative which could potentially help cope with chronic pain are supplements with molecular hydrogen (H2) as an antioxidant.
+Another holistic alternative which could potentially help cope with chronic pain are molecular hydrogen tablets as antioxidants.
 These type of antioxidant may specifically targets pain caused by neuropathic damage.
 While the testing process is still in the early stages, these new supplements show serious promise as evidenced in their pre-clinical testing.